Papdi No Lot | Khichu

 - Cut the cinnamon into smaller pieces.

-- Put the water to boil in a saucepan.
-When it begins to boil, add the cumin, carom and sesame seeds.
+- When it begins to boil, add the cumin, carom and sesame seeds.
 Let it boil till the water becomes a pale yellowy green colour.

 - Divide the dough into 10-12 pieces, depending on the size you want.
 Keep on greasing the palm if the dough sticks.
 Roll out the dough into a ball and flatten it slightly.
 Make a hole in the middle with your finger.
 It should look like a doughnut.